iamjatinchauhan/resources-for-developers/README.md

 **[Landingfolio](https://www.landingfolio.com/)**|The Best Landing Page Design Inspiration, Templates, Resources and More.
 **[Lapa Ninja](https://www.lapa.ninja/)**|Help designers find inspiration, learn, and improve their design skills.
 **[Laws of UX](https://lawsofux.com/)**|Collection of best practices that designers can consider when building user interfaces.
+**[Lookup](https://lookup.design/)**|Browse handpicked ui and ux design examples and find inspiration for your next website or app.
 **[Media Queries](http://mediaqueri.es/)**|A collection of responsively designed websites for inspiration.
 **[Minimal](https://minimal.gallery/)**|For the love of clean and functional websites.
 **[Muzli Collections](https://search.muz.li/inspiration/)**|Design inspiration collections.
+**[Nicely Done](https://nicelydone.club/)**|Library of UX design patterns and product inspiration.
+It features a wide range of proven products from leading companies around the world.
 **[One Page Love](https://onepagelove.com/)**|The ultimate showcase of delicious One Page websites.
 **[Pfolios](https://pfolios.net/)**|Adding one portfolio per day.
 **[Portfolio-Adobe](https://portfolio.adobe.com/)**|Creatives around the world use Portfolio to showcase their work.
 **[Product Hunt](https://www.producthunt.com/)**|Product Hunt surfaces the best new products, every day.
 It's a place for product-loving enthusiasts to share and geek out about the latest mobile apps, websites, hardware projects, and tech creations.
 **[Pttrns](https://pttrns.com/)**|Finest collection of design patterns, resources and inspiration.
 **[Saaslandingpage](https://saaslandingpage.com/)**|Discover the best 580 landing page examples created by top-class SaaS companies, and get ideas and inspiration for your next design project.
-**[Site Inspire](http://www.siteinspire.com/)**|A showcase of the finest web and interactive design.
-Currently over 4900 websites.
-**[Siteinspire](https://www.siteinspire.com/)**|A showcase of the best web design inspiration, featuring over 7000 websites and profiles of the digital agencies, designers and developers who made them.
+**[Saaspages](https://saaspages.xyz/)**|A collection of the best landing pages with a focus on copywriting and design.
+**[Screenlane](https://screenlane.com/)**|Get inspired and keep up with the latest web & mobile app UI design trends.
-**[Siteinspire](https://www.siteinspire.com/)**|A showcase of the best web design inspiration, featuring over 7000 websites and profiles of the digital agencies, designers and developers who made them.
+**[Site Inspire](http://www.siteinspire.com/)**|A showcase of the best web design inspiration, featuring over 7000 websites and profiles of the digital agencies, designers and developers who made them.
 **[Sketch App Sources](https://www.sketchappsources.com/)**|Sketch UIs, wireframes, icons and much more.
 **[Storytale.io](https://storytale.io/freebies/)**|Subset of Storytale free quality illustrations.
 **[The Best Designs](https://www.thebestdesigns.com/)**|Curation of the best of web design and their designers, featured for design excellence.